“I created an AI assistant for Laravel developers that handles all the boring work.”

 Is Laravel 10 LTS (Long Term Support)?

-The framework last had LTS in version 6.
+The framework last had LTS in version 6 and you can learn all about LTS versions here.

-That being said, each major version have 2 years of bug and security fixes, which is plenty of time to prepare your application to upgrade to the next major version.
+Like I said, each major version offer two years of bug and security fixes, which is plenty of time to prepare your application to upgrade to the next major version.

 How to install Laravel 10?